iscaltritti-agilityio/vampiric-full-stack-challenge/README.md

 # 🧛‍♂️ Vampiric Full Stack Challenge

-Welcome, mortal developer, to the Eternal Night Coding Challenge.
+Welcome, mortal developer.

 You have been *chosen* to prove your worthiness to join our ancient coven of immortal programmers.

 Your task: debug and enhance our centuries-old codebase that manages our vampire operations.

-**Full AI Usage Encouraged** - Even we vampires use familiar spirits and ancient AI oracles.
+**AI Usage Fully Encouraged** - Even we vampires use familiar spirits and ancient AI oracles.
 Use whatever dark magic you would use to take care of the job in a real-world scenario.

 ## Awakening the Beast